 Ninety-two percent of two-year institutions use scores on assessment tests for placement into remedial education (Hughes & Scott-Clayton, 2011).

 One CCRC study of a statewide community college system found that the ACCUPLACER severely misplaces 33 percent of entering community college students.
-In other words, based on their ACCUPLACER scores, one third of entering students were either “overplaced” in college-level classes and failed or “underplaced” in remedial classes when they could have gotten a B or better in a college-level class.
-Using students’ high school GPA instead of placement testing to make placement decisions was predicted to cut severe placement error rates in half (to 17 percent) (Belfield & Crosta, 2012).
+In other words, based on their ACCUPLACER scores, one third of entering students were either "overplaced" in college-level courses and failed or "underplaced" in remedial courses when they could have gotten a B or better in a college-level course.
+Using students' high school GPA instead of placement testing to make placement decisions was predicted to cut severe placement error rates in half (to 17 percent) (Belfield & Crosta, 2012).